IBM-Design/design-website/src/content/teams/teams.md

 <column lg="8">

 ## Do you get excited by the idea of influencing how one of the world’s largest and most storied companies shows up in the world?
-<p size="md">Team up with talented graphic designers, creative copywriters and some of the sharpest marketing minds out there to help sharpen and promote IBM’s brand identity.<br><br>Types of role: graphic design, content and copywriting, front-end development, communications, PR, marketing<br><br><a href="#">Open roles</a></p>
+Team up with talented graphic designers, creative copywriters and some of the sharpest marketing minds out there to help sharpen and promote IBM’s brand identity.

+Types of role: graphic design, content and copywriting, front-end development, communications, PR, marketing

+<p><a href=#><span>Open roles</span> <icon color="blue" inline="true"></icon></a></p>

 </column>
 <column lg="8" offset_lg="4">